4 Matching Individual Items

 match_item(target = target_word, orth_sim = 0:3)

-Note that some of these are misspellings or unusual words, but we could remove these by filtering (e.g. with dplyr::filter()) or matching (with match_item()) by frequency, proportion known, or familiarity ratings.
+Some of these entries are misspellings or unusual words, but we could remove these by filtering (e.g. with dplyr::filter()) or matching (with match_item()) by frequency, proportion known, or familiarity ratings.

 string euclidean_distance orth_sim